 December 1951 - His first hit record “Three O’clock Blues” is released.
-It stays on the top of the charts for four months and is the reason for leaving WDIA to perform full time.
+It stays on the top of the charts for four months.

 June 6, 1968 - Plays the Fillmore Auditorium in San Francisco and receives his first standing ovation.

-December 1969 - His trademark song, “The Thrill is Gone", is released as a single.
-The song wins his first Grammy, for Best R&B Vocal Performance Male, in March 1970.
+December 1969 - His seminal song, “The Thrill is Gone,” is released as a single.

 May 2, 1970 - King debuts an all-blues show at Carnegie Hall.